Forensic Video Enhancement Services

-ENHANCE VIDEO QUALITY PRESENTATION IN COURT
+VIDEO ENHANCEMENT IN COURT

-Often times when i am asked to provide testimony, i bring my forensic video enhancement software for presentation to the court.
+For example, older systems may not be bright enough for the Trier of Fact to preview from.
+We can provide other arrangements like projectors and high resolution TV’s.
+Often times when we provide testimony, we bring our enhancement software for presentation to the court.
 This gives me the ability to play the video quickly with features such as slow motion and frame by frame playback.
-We never want to cause a delay in the court proceeding due to technical difficulties.
-To learn more tips about presenting video evidence for courtroom use, click HERE.